-In this note I will summarize my earlier argument (Pearl [2]) and then examine whether probability intervals in the Dempster-Shafer (D-S) formalism represent two components of confidence measures: insecurity due to uncertain contengencies and ignorance for lack of a complete model.
+In this note I will summarize the argument in [Pearl, 1987] and then examine whether probability intervals in the Dempster-Shafer (D-S) formalism represent two component of confidence measures: insecurity due to uncertain contingencies and ignorance for lack of complete model.
 My conclusion is that they do not.
-Although the presence of a nonzero D-S interval is sufficient to indicate some incompleteness in the probability model, the narrowing of the interval or even its disappearance does not indicate removal of ignorance or increased confidence in the model.
+Although the presence of a non-zero D-S interval is sufficient to indicate some incompleteness in the probability model, the narrowing of the interval or even its disappearance do not indicate removal of ignorance nor increased confidence in the model.